 In contrast, small outsourcing companies can often be more proactive and offer a more personalized approach to clients.
 (However, it depends on how busy they are with projects.)
 In addition, when you choose a small boutique software development company, you often have the opportunity to communicate directly with top management.
 This allows you to gain valuable insights and advice on your project from experienced executives.

-The advantage of large outsourcing companies is that they often invest heavily in security measures and strictly adhere to industry development standards.
+The advantage of large software outsourcing companies is that they often invest heavily in security measures and strictly adhere to industry development standards.
 This is particularly crucial for companies that prioritize data privacy.
 Furthermore, large outsourcing companies have a diverse talent pool, increasing the likelihood of finding specialists who can meet complex and niche requirements.

 How much does software development outsourcing cost?